thomasthebaud/VocalTics/README.md

 ## Models

-`bin/detection_models.py` contains three temporal architectures inspired by x-vector systems:
+`bin/detection_models.py` contains four temporal architectures:

 - `TDNN`: time-delay convolution layers followed by statistics pooling;
-- `ResNet34`: a one-dimensional temporal ResNet-34; and
+- `ResNet34`: a one-dimensional temporal ResNet-34;
 - `TCNN`: a dilated temporal convolutional network; and
-- `CNN`: three temporal convolution layers followed by adaptive max pooling and separate linear tic-presence and tic-group heads.
+- `CNN`: three temporal convolution layers followed by statistics pooling and separate linear tic-presence and tic-group heads.

 All models are initialized with an input feature dimension and number of tic groups: